Frustration in Indonesia as flood survivors await aid

 Her home was lost entirely, along with everything but the few possessions she took when she left.

 “It’s hard to think about what lies ahead.
-Maybe as long as we’re still here, it’s okay, but later… I don’t know what will happen,” she said.
+Maybe as long as we’re still here, it’s okay, but later… I don’t know what will happen.”

 The weather system that hit Indonesia also brought heavy rains to Thailand, killing at least 176 people, and Malaysia, where two people were killed.